mindspore-ai/docs/tutorials/training/source_en/advanced_use/performance_profiling_gpu.md

 To enable the performance profiling of neural networks, MindSpore Profiler APIs should be added into the script.Only the output_path in parameters is worked in GPU now.
 Then, at the end of the training, `Profiler.analyse` should be called to finish profiling and generate the perforamnce analyse results.

-> The sample code is the same as that in Ascend chip：
+> The sample code is the same as that in Ascend chip:
 >
 > <https://www.mindspore.cn/tutorial/training/en/master/advanced_use/performance_profiling.html#preparing-the-training-script>